Reikon95/student-app/README.md

-# gpa-converter
+# Student App

-Currently only convert letter grades, want to use it to convert international grades into a GPA
+Various scripts to help students manage their studies - includes a gradebook and a gpa calculator right now

+I want to add international grade translation, and reporting on improvements etc